Notifications#

 The Listener

-class has a special catch all state, that enables receiving every single notification posted by the SDK, without the need for calling EnableNotification
+class has a special catch-all state that enables receiving every single notification posted by the SDK, without the need to call EnableNotification

-Notifications are received for all notification types, for every event, across all opened cameras.
-Also, notifications will be enabled for properties that are not yet visible, (due to the cameras state).
+Notifications are received for all notification types, for every event, across all open cameras.
+Additionally, notifications will be enabled for properties that are not yet visible (due to the camera’s state).

 If you enable the catch all state on a Listener